Material Cultures in Canada

 Thomas Allen is an associate professor of English at the University of Ottawa. bHe is the author of A Republic in Time: Temporality and Social Imagination in Nineteenth-Century America (2008).
 His research concerns the cultural history of time, especially in relation to material culture.

 A specialist in Canadian literature, Jennifer Blair teaches in the Department of English at the University of Ottawa.
-Her research focuses on early Canadian literature, with a special interest in architecture and the circulation of information in colonial Canada.
+Her research centres on early Canadian literature, with a focus on architecture and the circulation of information in colonial Canada.
 She has published essays in Studies in Canadian Literature, English Studies in Canada, and Feminist Media Studies.